Zeriuno/regexone/problems.md

 (\w+_?\w*)\.(\w{0,2}g\w{0,2})$  - Capture a group that starts with one or more alphanumeric characters eventually followed by an underscore and then zero or more alphanumeric characters.
 Then comes a dot.
 Then we capture a second group which is composed by zero to two alphanumeric characters, a g, zero to two alphanumeric characters more.
 And this group is the end of the string.

+##Problem 6: Trimming whitespace from start and end of line

+capture 	The quick brown fox...   → The quick brown fox... capture  jumped over the lazy dog. → jumped over the lazy dog.

+##Problem 7: Extracting information from a log file

 ##8